VedantSupnekar/CrashCart/COMPLETE-DEMO-SCRIPT.md

 ## **PART 5: Support Ticket Workflow** ⏱️ *2 minutes*

 **Say to Claude:**
-> "Yes, please create a support ticket for the banking integration failure with critical urgency"
+> "Yes, please create a support ticket for the third-party integration SSL failure with critical urgency"

 **Expected:** Claude creates ticket with ID like `TICKET-1234567-ABC123`